Dimensions2' x 2'

 Gently place the tile close to its final location next to your chalk lines.
 Lightly press the tile to the ceiling as you slide it into position.
 This lets the adhesive spread out and smear a bit.
 Once you are satisfied that the tile is in place, firmly press it to the ceiling, rubbing out any bumps in the adhesive.

 Use the same gluing technique as the first tile.
 Place the second tile next to your first one, aligning to the same edges of the grid lines (e.g. bottom and right) as your first tile.
-It should overlap the lip of the first tile by your predetermined amount.
+It should overlap the first tile by your predetermined amount.
 Continue to place full sized tiles, following your grid lines.

 Measure the open space from the installed tile to the wall, adding overlap distance.
 Make sure to take measurements at each end of the space, as the measurements are often different due to inconsistencies in construction.
 Make sure the tile is facing the correct direction.
 Transfer your measurements to your border tile and cut it.